sv-giampa/JauntyC/README.txt

 		JDL Compiler, to obtain a higher maintenance and readability performance.

-	4. The Jaunty Definition Language Compiler (JDL Compiler).
+	4. The JointyC Definition Language Compiler (JDL Compiler).

 		By using the JDL Compiler it is possible to define and compile a parser and the associated lexer at run-time.
 The objective is to have a double